AmosEgel/smuthi/docs/input_files.rst

 A larger value leads to higher accuracy, but also to longer computation time. :code:`l_max` is a positive integer and :code:`m_max` is a non-negative integer and not greater than :code:`l_max`.

-In the case of non-spherical particles, you can also specify :code:`use discrete sources` (default is :code:`True`), :code:`nint` (default is :code:`200`) and :code:`nrank: 8` (default is :code:`l_max + 2`).
+In the case of non-spherical particles, you can also specify a structure :code:`NFM-DS settings` with the fields :code:`use discrete sources` (default is :code:`True`), :code:`nint` (default is :code:`200`) and :code:`nrank: 8` (default is :code:`l_max + 2`).
 These parameters specify the calculation of the T-matrix using the NFM-DS module.
 For further information about the meaning of these parameters, see the `NFM-DS documentation <https://scattport.org/images/scattering-code/NFM-DS_program-description.pdf>`_.